jkutner/heroku-java-docker/README.md

 # Heroku Java Docker Image

 This Docker project is used to test Java applications on [Heroku's cedar-14 stack](https://devcenter.heroku.com/articles/cedar).
+It can be used to run any kind of Java-based application (Java, Scala, Groovy, etc), regardless of the Buildpack used on Heroku.

 ## Usage